Slaughterhouse-Five: Plot

-At this exact time, Billy becomes "unstuck in time" and has flashbacks from his former and future life.
-Billy and the other prisoners are transported into Germany.
-By 1945, the prisoners have arrived in the German city of Dresden to work in "contract labor" (forced labor).
-The Germans hold Billy and his fellow prisoners in an empty slaughterhouse called Schlachthof-fünf ("slaughterhouse five").
-During the extensive bombing of Dresden by the Allies, German guards hide with the prisoners in the slaughterhouse, which is partially underground and well-protected from the damage on the surface.
-As a result, they are among the few survivors of the firestorm that rages in the city between February 13 and 15, 1945.
-After V-E Day in May 1945, Billy is transferred to the United States and receives an honorable discharge in July 1945.
+At this exact time, Billy becomes "unstuck in time"; Billy travels through time to moments from his past and future.
+The novel describes the transportation of Billy and the other prisoners into Germany.
+The German soldiers held their prisoners in the German city of Dresden; the prisoners had to work in "contract labor" (forced labor); these events occurred in 1945.
+The Germans detained Billy and his fellow prisoners in an empty slaughterhouse called Schlachthof-fünf ("slaughterhouse five").
+During the Allied bombing of Dresden, German guards hid their captives in the partially underground setting of the slaughterhouse; this protected those captives from complete annihilation.
+As a result, they are among the few survivors of the firestorm that raged in the city between February 13 and 15, 1945.
+After V-E Day in May 1945, Billy was transferred to the United States and received an honorable discharge in July 1945.

-Soon, Billy is hospitalized with symptoms similar to post-traumatic stress disorder and placed under psychiatric care at a Veterans Affairs hospital in Lake Placid.
-There, he shares a room with Eliot Rosewater, who introduces Billy to the novels of an obscure science fiction author, Kilgore Trout.
+Billy is hospitalized with symptoms similar to post-traumatic stress disorder and placed under psychiatric care at a Veterans Affairs hospital in Lake Placid.
+During Billy's stay at the hospital, Eliot Rosewater introduces him to the work of an obscure science fiction writer named Kilgore Trout.
 After his release, Billy marries Valencia Merble, whose father owns the Ilium School of Optometry that Billy later attends.
 Billy becomes a successful and wealthy optometrist.
 In 1947, Billy and Valencia conceive their first child, Robert, on their honeymoon in Cape Ann, Massachusetts.
-Two years later their second child, Barbara, is born.
+Two years later, their second child, Barbara, was born.
 On Barbara's wedding night, Billy is abducted by a flying saucer and taken to a planet many light-years away from Earth called Tralfamadore.
-The Tralfamadorians are described as being able to see in four dimensions, simultaneously observing all points in the space-time continuum.
-They universally adopt a fatalistic worldview: death means nothing to them, and their common response to hearing about death is "so it goes".
+The Tralfamadorians have the power to see in four dimensions; they simultaneously observe all points in the space-time continuum.
+They universally adopt a fatalistic worldview: death means nothing to them, and their typical response to hearing about death is "so it goes."

-On Tralfamadore, Billy is put in a transparent geodesic dome exhibit in a zoo; the dome represents a house on Earth.
-The Tralfamadorians later abduct a pornographic film star named Montana Wildhack, who had disappeared on Earth and was believed to have drowned in San Pedro Bay.
-They intend to have her mate with Billy.
-She and Billy fall in love and have a child together.
+The Tralfamadorians transport Billy to Tralfamadore and place him inside a transparent geodesic dome exhibit in a zoo; the inside resembles a house on planet Earth.
+The Tralfamadorians later abduct a pornographic film star named Montana Wildhack, who had disappeared on Earth and supposedly drowned in San Pedro Bay.
+The Tralfamadorians intend to have her mate with Billy.
+Montana and Billy fall in love and have a child together.
 Billy is instantaneously sent back to Earth in a time warp to re-live past or future moments of his life.